 We have a policy that we don’t rent kayaks to solo paddlers despite your level of experience because of liability and safety reasons.
 We encourage you to plan ahead and find a like-minded friend who wants to travel with you to Glacier Bay.
 If you’re unable to find a partner, another option would be to contact Alaska Boat and Kayak in Juneau about renting a single kayak and coordinate your trip dates with the AMHS ferry schedule between Juneau and Gustavus.

 All multi-day rental customers should be experienced outdoors people, well prepared to spend their days and nights in a wilderness setting, in bear country, and ready to learn techniques of Glacier Bay camping and small boat handling.
-Tides, wind, and rainfall can combine to make camping in this country challenging.
-We find that sunny days generally equate to windy afternoons on the water, while cloudy or rainy days are calm for better for paddling.
-Temperatures in the summer range from a dry, warm 70 degrees to cool and wet weather in the 50's.
-June tends to have less rain but cool temperatures, while July and August can have more rain but warmer temperatures.
+Tides, wind, heavy rainfall and cold ocean water can combine to make camping and kayaking in this country challenging and unforgiving of mistakes.
+We find that sunny days generally equate to windy afternoons on the water, while mornings and cloudy or rainy days are calmer and better for paddling.
+With our long daylight hours, paddlers will often rise early to get their paddling time in on the water before it gets windy around mid-day on sunny days.
+Both sunny afternoons and rainy low pressure systems bring more wind which often means waiting on the beach until the wind subsides.
+If conditions present white caps or choppy water, less experienced paddlers should remain on shore or go to shore.
+Temperatures in the summer range from a dry, warm 70 degrees to cool and wet weather in the 50’s.
+June tends to have less rain and cooler temperatures while July and August can have more rain but warmer temperatures.
 Because this is a northern temperate rain forest, you should come prepared for cloudy, rainy, cool weather, and be pleasantly surprised if you end up with a week of sunshine!

 Think about the kind of kayaking experience you want and come prepared to follow a route consistent with your expectations and current drop off points.
 Feel free to contact us for assistance in trip planning.